David C. Broderick: Legacy

 Some maintain that in his death Broderick became a martyr to the anti-slavery cause, and the episode was part of a national spiral towards civil war.
 At the Republican National Convention in Chicago in May 1860, a portrait of the late Senator Broderick was hung.
+In 1864 another portrait would be hung from the flagstaff of the Hibernian Lincoln and Johnson Club in San Francisco.

 About thirty years later, Terry was shot to death by Deputy United States Marshal David Neagle while threatening Supreme Court Justice Stephen Johnson Field, a friend of Broderick.

 Broderick County, Kansas Territory was named for the senator.
 The former town of Broderick, California, and Broderick Street in San Francisco were also named in his honor.

 In 1963, Carroll O'Connor was cast as Broderick, with Brad Dexter as Justice Terry, in "A Gun Is Not a Gentleman" on the syndicated television anthology series, Death Valley Days, hosted by Stanley Andrews.
 The program portrays Terry mortally wounding Senator Broderick in 1859.
 Though past allies as Democrats, Terry, a defender of slavery, challenges the anti-slavery Broderick to a duel.
 After he fatally shoots Broderick, Terry is tried, but the case is dismissed.